 Understanding Your Signals Changes the Pattern

-When you learn to recognize those signals, something important begins to change.
+When you learn to recognize emotional strain signals, something important begins to change.

 Pressure becomes visible.